Monthly and weekly support groups

 Obtaining Health Care and Treatments

-Weekly exercise/physical therapy groups in both Colorado Springs and Woodland Park.
+Weekly exercise/physical therapy groups in Colorado Springs, Pueblo and Woodland Park.
 In Colorado Springs, groups are offered through Memorial Hospital’s Outpatient Rehabilitation Services.
 A trained therapist focuses on flexibility, strength, coordination, and balance.

 In Woodland Park, group classes are held at the Spinal and Extremity Rehabilitation Center, and follow a similar structure.
 Classes are completely free for clients, though many contribute a small amount in appreciation.
 To take part, you must register through the MSA office and have a doctor’s referral.
 The MSA also offers financial help for medications.
 We work with pharmaceutical companies to help clients obtain their drugs at a much lower rate.